Kuznecov formulae for fractal measures: Sharpness and examples

 \subsection{Optimality of the remainder}

-In the smooth submanifold case, Zelditch's Kuznecov formulae \eqref{eq:Zelditch} come with an $O(\lambda^{n-k-1})$ remainder term.
+In the smooth submanifold case, Zelditch's Kuznecov formula \eqref{eq:Zelditch} comes with an $O(\lambda^{n-k-1})$ remainder term.
 Moreover, for generic metrics this remainder can be improved to $o(\lambda^{n-k-1})$ by a recent result of Kaloshin, Wyman and the author \cite{kaloshin2025kuznecov}.
-In contrast, the asymptotic formula in Theorem~\ref{thm:main} is stated with an $o(\lambda^{n-s})$ remainder.
-It is natural to ask whether, under the assumptions of $s$-Ahlfors regularity and the existence of an averaged $s$-density constant, one can improve this to a \emph{uniform} power-saving error term of the form
+In contrast, the asymptotic formula in Theorem \ref{thm:main} is stated with an $o(\lambda^{n-s})$ remainder.